Ares-Developers/Ares-docs/ui-features/keyboardcommandshotkeys.rst

   reason for this is not yet known.
 If you do encounter it then please provide the developers with the crash information.

+.. note:: This keyboard can be disabled in release versions of your mod.
+See
+  \ :ref:`Disabling Keyboard Commands <disable-commands>`.

 .. index:: Keyboard Commands; Map snapshot command (saves a YRM map file of the current map).

 .. versionadded:: 0.1